olunov/history_rec/README.txt

 Browsing History Recommender
 ============================

-This module uses [Recommender API](http://drupal.org/project/recommender) to generate content recommendations based on users' browsing history:

-  * For each node: "Users who viewed this node also viewed"
-  * For each user: "Personalized recommendations to me"

-Users browsing history data are either from Drupal's built-in "history" database table, or from the "accesslog" database table provided by the Statistics module in Drupal Core.

 Installation & Configuration
 ----------------------------

-You need to install the Recommender API module and Drupal Computing module before install this module.
+You need to install the Recommender API (7.x-6.x) module and Drupal Computing module before install this module.

 After installation, follow these steps to compute recommendations: